Suarenz/LSPU-KMIS/docs/database-configuration.md

 If you encounter database connection errors:

 1. **Verify your credentials**: Make sure the password in your connection string is correct
-2. **Check project ID**: Ensure your Supabase project ID matches in the URLs
+2. **Check server name**: Ensure your Azure Database server name matches in the URLs
-3. **Network access**: Verify that your network/firewall allows connections to Supabase
+3. **Network access**: Verify that your network/firewall allows connections to Azure Database
-4. **Database region**: Ensure the region in your connection string matches your Supabase project region
+4. **SSL settings**: Ensure SSL mode is set to 'require' for Azure connections

 ### Common Error Messages

 - **"Authentication failed against database server"**: This usually indicates incorrect username/password in your connection string
-- **"infinite recursion detected in policy"**: This indicates a circular reference in your Row Level Security (RLS) policies
 - **"Connection timeout"**: This may indicate network issues or firewall restrictions
+- **"SSL connection required"**: This indicates SSL is not properly configured in the connection string

 ### Testing Database Connection